rsdoiel/rsdoiel.github.io/blog/2016/05/30/amp-cards-and-open-graph.md

 These approaches require changes in your production of your HTML and RSS sent to the browser.
 Twitter Cards and Open Graph change what you put in the HEAD element of the HTML pages.
 AMP proscribes what you should put in the BODY element of the webpage.
 Instant Articles tweaks your RSS output.
-All can be implemented via your template system or page generatation scripts.

 Not surprisingly the major content management systems Wordpress and Drupal have plugins for this.
-Like wise it is easy enough to include in manually create pages or pages generated using a static site generator like Hugo or Jehkyll.
+All can be implemented via your template system or page generatation process.

-## When to adopt?
+## Whither adopt?

 Because these approaches boil down to content assembly the adoption risk is low.
 If your audience views Twitter, Facebook or Google search results